eof0100/wordlistManipualtor-/README.md

 <p>This is my first small project.
 I am constantly messing around with my wordlists
-using the linux built-in commands such as cat, grep, awk, sort, etc. Began learning Python and I thought it would be a perfect practice project plus creating something that I will actually use on regular basis.
+using the linux built-in commands such as cat, grep, awk, sort, etc. Began learning Python and I thought it would be a perfect practice project plus creating something that I will actually use on a regular basis.
 If someone can benefit from it that is definitely a plus.
 Go easy on my coding, remember, learning in progress.<br><p>